Where to Find and How to Catch Hogfish in Florida

 Hogfish are reddish-brown in color, and their scales are not very heavy like other types of fish in the area.

 The hogfish is a rather small fish averaging about 8 pounds.
-They have almost antenna-like spines just off the top of their head that makes them easily identifiable compared to other fish.
+They have almost antenna-like spines just off the top of their head which makes them easily identifiable compared to other fish.

-Hogfish can transition from male to female with the larger of the species usually being the male hogfish.
+Hogfish can transition from female to male with the larger of the species usually being the male hogfish.

 The area around St. Petersburg is well-suited for hogfish, and it has plenty of opportunities to catch them in shallow water, deep water, and near rocky areas depending on the time of the year.

 Hogfish mostly dwell in the Gulf Coast region and all along the Eastern Seaboard.

 How to catch hogfish

 Hogfish are easily caught with hook and line, or with a spear.
 You can catch hogfish by using small live bait on hooks and slowly dragging them through shallow water near reefs where hogfish congregate.